Our Philosophy Statement

 The St Spyridon College Kinder Minus One“Leading Edge Centre” prepares young children to enter formal schooling with confidence and success.

-Our Kinder Minus One staff, will work together with other staff of the College, to create an environment for children-and with children, that develops their natural attributes and builds their sense of identity, belonging and self-worth.
+Our Kinder Minus One staff will work with other staff of the College to create an environment for children with children that develops their natural attributes and builds their sense of identity, belonging and self-worth.

 What are the conditions for enrolment?

-Enrolments will only be accepted for children who are applying for entry to St Spyridon College the following year, on the clear understanding that the child will complete their education at St Spyridon College.
+Enrolments will only be accepted for children applying for entry to St Spyridon College the following year, on the clear understanding that the child will complete their education at St Spyridon College.

-The St Spyridon College Kinder Minus One program will be offered to children who are 4 years old on or before the 31st May, in preparation for entry into the St Spyridon College Kindergarten Class.
+The St Spyridon College Kinder Minus One program is offered to children who are 4 years old on or before the 31st May, in preparation for entry into the St Spyridon College Kindergarten Class.

 What classes will you offer?